kuatsu/react-native-cloud-storage/docs/docs/api/hooks/useIsCloudAvailable.md

 # useIsCloudAvailable

-The `useIsCloudAvailable` hook periodically checks [`CloudStorage.isCloudAvailable()`](../CloudStorage#iscloudavailable) until the cloud storage is verified to be available.
+The `useIsCloudAvailable` hook listens to changes in the availability of iCloud.
+On iOS, it listens to native system events that notify you once iCloud becomes available or unavailable.
+The iCloud storage might become unavailable when, for example, the user logs out of iCloud.
+On Android, this hook simply listens to changes of the access token set via [`setGoogleDriveAccessToken()`](../CloudStorage#setgoogledriveaccesstokenaccesstoken) and returns `true` if an access token is set, `false` otherwise.

 This is helpful when you want to read from the cloud storage on app launch, as reading from iCloud without waiting for the storage to be available will block the main thread.

-On iOS, the hook has a default timeout of 10 seconds after which iCloud will finally be deemed not available.
-This can be the case when the user is not logged into iCloud, for example.

 ```ts
 import { useIsCloudAvailable } from { react-native-cloud-storage };
 ```

 ## API

-**Parameters**:

-- `iCloudTimeout` (`number`): Optional.
-Timeout in seconds after which iCloud will finally be deemed not available.
-Defaults to 10 seconds.

 **Returns**: A `boolean` which is `true` if the cloud storage is online, `false` otherwise.
 For a more specific definition, ([see here](../CloudStorage#iscloudavailable))